chrislardner/sase_web/README.md

 # RHIT SASE WEB
-### Society of Asian Scientists and Engineer Chapter at Rose-Hulman Institute Of Technology
+### Society of Asian Scientists and Engineers Chapter at Rose-Hulman Institute Of Technology